 What happens when God is testing us?
-God asked Abraham to sacrifice his son, his own flesh and blood.
+God asked Prophet Abraham to sacrifice his son, his own flesh and blood.
+What kind of God would ask (even if it's just a test) a person to kill his own son?!

 Read the full story of God testing Abraham here (Genesis Chapter 22).

 God tests His people sometimes.
-This is not to make us fall and struggle, but to allow us to experience our own limited human conditions, our need for God and the power of God.
+This is not to make us fail and feel bad, but to transform our life experiences, to open our eyes to ourselves, our need for God and the power of God.

 What a cruel thing God has asked Abraham to do!
-What kind of God would ask (even if it's just a test) a person to kill his own son?!
 God surely knew the outcome of the event.
 What's the point of the test?
-Why would God want Abraham to go through such experience?
+Why would God want Abraham to go through such horrible experience?
 For any parent this would be the most impossible thing to do.

-If the Lord asks me to do something that seems very unusual, do I know God well enough to respond in obedience and trust?
+If the Lord asks me to do something very unusual or costly, do I know and trust God enough to obey with confidence?

 Abraham saw a ram caught by the horns in the bush.

-He took this ram and substituted it for his son on the altar.
-God provided!
+He took this ram and used it as a substitute for his son on the altar.
+God really provided!

 This event had a lot of significance not only for Abraham, but for all of God's people.